randomouscrap98/arduboy_toolset/README.md

 ## Running

+If you have a release version, just run `arduboy_toolset.exe` to get a GUI.

-If you have python already and just want to run from source (clone repo first ofc):
+If you have python already and just want to run from source, or want to run the command line (clone repo first ofc):

 ```shell
 cd arduboy_toolset